swiftlang/swift/docs/ASTCacheSerializationFormat.md

 ### 11.7 Known issues and workarounds

+All three items below are workarounds that paper over real bugs, not fixes.
+Each masks a different problem that needs to be properly resolved.

-**DenseMap corruption (worked around):** `deserializeAllBodies` originally used a stack-local `DenseMap<DeclID, BraceStmt*>`.
-The contiguous bucket array was corrupted by out-of-bounds writes from subagent deserializer cases (root cause never fully identified).
-Replaced with `std::map` which uses separate heap-allocated nodes.
-The map is small (<20 entries per file), so the performance difference is negligible.
+**DenseMap corruption (NOT fixed — workaround):** `deserializeAllBodies` originally used a stack-local `DenseMap<DeclID, BraceStmt*>`.
+The contiguous bucket array was corrupted by an out-of-bounds write in one of the subagent deserializer cases (root cause never identified).
+Swapping to `std::map` does NOT fix the write — it just moves the victim memory so the corruption lands somewhere less catastrophic.
+The out-of-bounds write is still happening, potentially corrupting other heap data.
+The proper fix is to find the offending deserializer case using AddressSanitizer or bounds-checking assertions on `ExprTable`/`StmtTable` access, then revert to `DenseMap`.

 **CaseStmt labels (NOT serialized — workaround):** The serializer only writes `{bodyStmtID}` for `CaseStmt` — it does not serialize the case label items